hansemannn/titanium-googlemaps/README.md

   * Install from gitTio    <a href="http://gitt.io/component/ti.googlemaps" target="_blank"><img src="http://gitt.io/badge@2x.png" width="120" height="18" alt="Available on gitTio" /></a>

 ### Setup
-Unpack the module and place it inside the ``/modules/iphone`` folder of your project.
+Unpack the module and place it inside the `modules/iphone/` folder of your project.
-Edit the modules section of your ``tiapp.xml`` file to include this module:
+Edit the modules section of your `tiapp.xml` file to include this module:
 ```xml
 <modules>
     <module platform="iphone">ti.googlemaps</module>
 </modules>
 ```

 > **NOTE:** There is an issue in the Titanium Mobile SDK (5.2.0.GA) which prevents module developers from copying assets to the application.
-If you use Ti.SDK < 5.2.0.GA you can use the module just like before, if you use Ti.SDK 5.2.0.GA you can already use the latest module version (1.1.0) and upgrade to 5.2.1.GA asap.
-Until then, you need to copy the `GoogleMaps.bundle` located in `iphone/platform/ios/` manually inside the generated Xcode project.
+If you use Ti.SDK < 5.2.0.GA you can use the module just like before, if you use Ti.SDK 5.2.0.GA you can already use the latest module version (2.1.0) and upgrade to 5.2.1.GA asap.
 The SDK issue can be tracked [here](https://jira.appcelerator.org/browse/TIMOB-20489).
 Thank you!

 Initialize the module by setting the Google Maps API key you can get from [here](https://developers.google.com/maps/signup).
 ```javascript